 This paper won a 2015 Ig Nobel Prize.
-We couldn’t attend the official ceremony in Harvard, and instead sent in the video below.
+We couldn’t attend the official ceremony in Harvard, and instead sent in the acceptance speech below.

 Fortunately, two weeks later, the Ig Nobels came to Europe, where one of us could attend, and part of the ceremony was repeated to award us the prize.